 Each business is unique, and you’ll likely need to devise specific plans and strategies that work best with your business’s identity and functions.
 But regardless of the form that your business takes, there are definitely ways to learn so you can grow in your career and so your business can reach new heights and new customers.

 Whether your goal is for your business to grow in terms of physical size, marketing reach, personnel or profit margin, there are a few things you should know about when you begin the process of expansion.
-From the market research to the overall brand recognition you can build, there are so many moving parts to being an entrepreneur.
+From the market research and contract reviews to the overall brand recognition you can build, there are so many moving parts to being an entrepreneur.

 Really, running a business is a learning experience, and learning real techniques to grow can come as a result of practice.
 If you’re looking to practice, expand and grow, here are a few things you should know.